 Change your kitchen or bathroom hardware.
 This is one of the easiest projects you can do to freshen your kitchen or bath.
 Before you start, make sure the new hardware will fit the existing holes, or the project will expand to include filling old holes and drilling new ones.
 To ensure the new pieces will be a snug fit, measure the distance between holes for pulls and bring an old knob to the home improvement store for comparison.
 Before you buy hardware at a store, check online.
 You may find a significantly better price.

 Reorganize a closet.
-You can buy a closet-organizing system at a home improvement store and install it, or you can create your own system with shelving you buy or already have.
+You can buy a closet-organizing system at Amazon or a home improvement store and install it, or you can create your own system with shelving you buy or already have.

 Boost your curb appeal.
 Paint your front door or go all the way and paint all the trim and the garage door as well.
 Add fresh house numbers and a new mailbox.
 If you want still more curb appeal, plant new flowers and shrubs.
 A fresh new doormat can go a long way, too.

 Turn a closet into a de facto mudroom.
 Many homes come with hall closets, where homeowners hang coats.
 That doesn’t take care of the backpacks, shoes, sporting equipment and other items your family brings home and dumps at the entrance.
 Consider removing the closet doors and adding hooks and shelves to make a space that better suits your family’s needs.